DeepikaAa1003/UsedCarsValuePredictionML/README.md

 The data was downloded from Kaggle at: https://www.kaggle.com/adityadesai13/used-car-dataset-ford-and-mercedes?select=vw.csv.
 It contains 100,000 scraped used car listings, cleaned and split into car make.
 The last update was done in June, 2020.

 ## Architecture
-* For Storage: Amazon Simple Storage Service (Amazon S3) was used because of it offering on scalability, data availability, security, and performance.
+* For Storage: Amazon Simple Storage Service (Amazon S3) was used because of its offering on scalability, data availability, security, and performance.
-* For Application Deployment: Heroku was used as cloud platform to deploy the application becasue its suppport of different programming languages.
+* For Application Deployment: Heroku was used as cloud platform to deploy the application because its suppport of different programming languages.

 ![Figure2](usedcars/static/images/Image2.png)